SaharMotlagh/MahmoudiMotlagh_S_Zhong_A_MusicMixer/README.md

 ## MusicMixer!
 <br>
-All the music instruments are broken.
+There is no music instrument to play the music.
-Player should drag the correct music instrument and drop it to the right place.
+Player should drag the music instrument and drop it to the place.
-This action helps them to see  the complete shape of music instrument, beside hear its sound.
+This action helps them to see the music instrument, beside hear its sound.

 ### Installation
 <br>